 - (1) FC: Forestry Commission (England and Scotland), NRW: Natural Resources Wales, FS: Forest Service (Northern Ireland). - (2) Private sector: all other woodland.
-Includes other publicly owned woodland (e.g. owned by local authorities) and privately owned woodland. - (3) Private sector figures are based on areas for which grants were paid during the year.
+Includes other publicly owned woodland (e.g. owned by local authorities) and privately owned woodland. - (3) Private sector figures are based on areas for which grants were paid during the year and, for England, includes new planting supported by the Woodland Trust.
 No estimate of areas planted without grant aid was included.
 Figures for grant-aided planting under Rural Development Contracts in Scotland relates to calendar years. - (4) The planting season lies both sides of 31 March, and the weather can cause planting to be advanced or delayed. - (5) Includes woodland formed by natural colonisation. - (6) Figures are provisional.